Competitive debate in the United States: Development of intercollegiate debate

 In 1911, Pi Kappa Delta was founded at Ottawa University by John A. Shields and Edgar A. Vaughn.
 Shields, an undergraduate at the university, had been corresponding with Egbert R. Nichols, a former professor at Ottawa who had recently moved to Ripon College.
 Upon learning that there was not a nationwide debate league that recognized competitors from smaller colleges, Nichols suggested that students from both institutions form their own league.
-Shields collaborated with Vaughn, a student at Kansas Agricultural College, to lobby other Kansas debate teams to join their newfound institution.
+Shields collaborated with Vaughn, a student at Kansas Agricultural College, to lobby other Kansan debate teams to join their newfound institution.
 Concurrently, Nichols promoted the organization to fellow professors in Illinois, Missouri, Nebraska, and Iowa.
 Students at Ripon College wrote a charter for the organization, which was signed in January 1913 after several rounds of revisions.
 In the first two years of the organization, it granted 14 institutional memberships and hundreds of individual memberships across seven states.

+Women were generally not allowed to participate in intercollegiate debate until the 1920s.
+In 1897, the University of Wisconsin refused to allow female debaters from the University of Iowa to participate in a competition, saying that "ladies in that capacity do no credit either to themselves or to co-education in general."
+The first female debaters were from the University of Indiana and participated in their first intercollegiate debate on May 12, 1921.
+Carly Woods, an American professor of communications, writes that female debaters faced opposition because men assumed that they would "only be interested in frivolous topics."
+By 1927, the number of women participating in intercollegiate debate had grown to such an extent that 90% of debate teams had female competitors.